-This recruitment pack provides detail of the role, information about our organisation, explanation of how to submit an expression of interest and a schedule for recruitment.
 We value diversity and difference and wish to represent the full diversity of our community when recruiting to the Board of Trustees.
-We acknowledge that people from certain backgrounds are under-represented on charity boards, and we want to address this.
+We acknowledge that people from certain backgrounds are underrepresented on charity Boards and we want to address this.
 We are therefore keen to encourage expressions of interest from people who identify as disabled, people from culturally diverse backgrounds and people from low socio-economic backgrounds.
+We welcome applications from young people.

-If you are interested in the role, I encourage you to contact me for an informal discussion.
-I can be contacted through the NNF Office Manager, Sava Radulovic on -sava.radulovic@nnfestival.org.uk.
-Sava is also able to assist if you have access requirements, such as requesting this information in large print.
+If you are interested in the role, please contact us to request an informal discussion.
+Richard Ross can be contacted through NNF's Office Manager Sava Radulovic on sava.radulovic@nnfestival.org.uk.
+Sava can also assist if you have any access requirements, such as requiring the guidance notes in large print.